Why the Rule Changes Real Estate Workflows

 Where Friction Is Most Likely to Appear

-- verifying beneficial ownership across multiple entities
+- Verifying beneficial ownership across multiple entities

-- coordinating document collection between parties
+- Coordinating document collection between parties

-- confirming timelines tied to the date of closing
+- Confirming timelines tied to the date of closing

-- aligning internal teams on reporting responsibilities
+- Aligning internal teams on reporting responsibilities

 Looking Ahead: Where Workflow Automation Can Help